 As your volume of page views or daily active users grows, your ad stack will get more complicated.
 High-value ad units, legal and privacy matters and adding broader demand become important to publishers as they grow.

-Header bidding often comes in as publishers move away from just Google's ad network or ad exchange as a demand source, typically around 300,000 page views per month for websites or 10,000 daily active users for app.
+Header bidding often comes in as publishers move away from just Google's ad network or ad exchange as a demand source, typically around 300,000 page views per month for websites or 10,000 daily active users for apps.

 Key Considerations For Header Bidding